conormcafee/mitso-marketing/site/content/team.md

     linkedin: 'https://www.linkedin.com/in/maeve-finnegan'
     name: Maeve Finnegan
     psst: >-
-      What you might not know is the Maeve toured the world as a professional dancer with “Riverdance - The Show” for 4 years.
+      Psst...
+It's common knowledge that Maeve can't start her day without a coffee.
+What you also may not know is the Maeve toured the world as a professional dancer with “Riverdance - The Show” for 4 years.
     what: >-
       I develop strong relationships with each and every client and work with my team to help smash your business goals.